What are Special Educational Needs?

-- We have two members of staff who are currently training in the delivery Tier 2 child counselling called ‘HOPE’.
+- We have two members of staff who deliver Tier 2 child counselling called ‘HOPE’.

 - Many of our TAs have had training alongside our Speech and Language Therapist in how to deliver interventions.
 However, school adopt a communication friendly environment and approach to teaching.

 - All of our Staff have had training in delivering reading and spelling/phonics and maths programmes.

 - Every member of staff has had Dyslexia Friendly training and we are a Dyslexia Friendly School.

 - The school has a training programme to regularly train and inform staff about ASD/BESD/SLCN/SpLD